eyalzk/sketch_rnn_keras/README.md

 ### Implementation Details
 You can find in this repo some useful solutions for common pitfalls when porting from TF to Keras (and writing Keras in general), for example:
+  * Injecting values to intermediate tensors and predicting the corresponding values of other tensors by building sub-models
   * Using custom generators to wrap data loader classes
   * Using an auxiliary loss term that uses intermediate layers' outputs rather than the model's predictions
   * Using a CuDNN LSTM layer, while allowing inference on CPU